AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex5.md

   ![Demo](./images/gf19.png)

 * The same message will also be sent to the Adobe Hands-On Lab Slack channel.
-Your instructor is able to show you the received messages in the Slack channel.
+Your trainer is able to show you the received messages in the Slack channel.

   ![Demo](./images/gf18.png)